Skip to main content

 Current Bid Thresholds

-• A qualification as a low-risk auditee, in accordance with the criteria in 2 CFR 200.520;
+• A qualification as a low-risk auditee, in accordance with the criteria in 2 CFR 200.520 for the most recent audit;

 • An annual internal institutional risk assessment to identify, mitigate, and manage financial risks; or